Skip to content

 Threats are the results of actions by threat actors, and a combination of intent, capability and opportunity.
 In OpenBAS, simulating threats and their attack capabilities involves executing injects targeting players and assets.

 Injects can be technical, emulating action attackers might take on an endpoint, and non-technical, representing interactions with players or impactful contextual events during a crisis (such as media inquiries by phone following a data breach).
+They are always triggered at a specific point in time but it is possible to execute them only if one or multiple conditions are met.

 Caldera inject definition form